 6.8 x 4.5 CM (small cabinet/ large miniature)

 Nice form and composition with a pleasing color contrast.
-The Jinkouhe locality in Ebian has produced tons of Barite some well crystallized.
-Usually this Barite is pure white sitting on white quartz with weak esthetics and little contrast.
+The Jinkouhe locality in Ebian has produced tons of Barite some well-crystallized.
+Usually this Barite is pure white sitting on white Quartz with weak esthetics and little contrast.
 A few rare colored pieces have been found and this is a good one.
-A rich yellow zone in the Barite makes a fine contrast to the gemmy clear quartz crystals.
-The main quartz are undamaged but the matrix has some small broken stubs that are not very noticable.
-The Barite is complete and grown around the quartz.
+A rich yellow zone in the Barite makes a fine contrast to the gemmy clear Quartz crystals.
+The main Quartz are undamaged but the matrix has some small broken stubs that are not very noticeable.
+The Barite is complete and grown around the Quartz.
 It sits and displays well.
 There is minor edge rub on the Barite and contacts on the back, but overall a very cute and esthetic arrangement.

-Sperrylite is a scare Platinum arsenide that has only been found in good crystals at just 3 locations worldwide.
-This is an especially nice association piece with both Platinum and gold on the same specimen.
-This is an older example from the Vermillion mine (the type locale) and ranks as one of the very best examples I have seen from this deposit.
+Sperrylite is a scarce Platinum Arsenide that has only been found in good crystals at just 3 locations worldwide.
+This is an especially nice association piece with both Platinum and Gold on the same specimen.
+This is an older example from the Vermillion Mine (the type locale) and ranks as one of the very best examples I have seen from this deposit.
 A series of Gold veins and bleb run through the matrix mostly on the back side.
 Recent finds at Broken Hammer and earlier finds in Siberia have produced some larger crystals that are are best for the mineral but are also very expensive.
-This specimen is not of the top calibre but still very good and not priced in the 5 or 6 figures!
+This specimen is not of the top caliber but still very good and not priced in the 5 or 6 figures!
 A sharp, very bright lustrous metallic cube and some complex modified octahedra are nestled on the contrasting Chalcopyrite.
 Mostly intact and quite fine for the specie and locale.